awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 | 10\.0\.0\.0/16 | Local |
 | pl\-1a2b3c4d | vpce\-11bb22cc |

 The prefix list ID logically represents the range of public IP addresses used by the service\.
-All instances in subnets associated with the specified route tables automatically use the endpoint to access the service; subnets that are not associated with the specified route tables do not use the endpoint\.
+All instances in subnets associated with the specified route tables automatically use the endpoint to access the service\.
+Subnets that are not associated with the specified route tables do not use the endpoint\.
 This enables you to keep resources in other subnets separate from your endpoint\.

 To view the current public IP address range for a service, you can use the [describe\-prefix\-lists](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-prefix-lists.html) command\.